Ever wonder how certain digital marketing tactics impact each other? And how you can mix them together for maximum results?

-How does social media marketing, SEO and email marketing affect online advertising?
+How do social media marketing, SEO, and email marketing affect online advertising?
 They all play essentially the same critical role in the sales process.
 The role I’m referring to is follow-up.

 The vast majority of prospects who click on your online ads will not convert to leads or sales.
-That’s just the reality of online advertising.
+That’s just the reality of online advertising, including Facebook advertising.
 If 2% buy right away, then you’re doing pretty well.
 That means 98% do not buy and end up surfing around more online.